Child Welfare and Safeguarding

 - By using the following link, members can use the ‘Your Voice’ section to put down their concern in writing and give to a parent or trusted adult in the Club if they can’t tell anyone directly.
 Link to Child Power Leaflet.

 All members, both swimmers and parents, must follow the Parent’s and Members Code of Conduct respectively, the link to which can be found at in our CCSC Documents and Policies Page.
 In addition, please ensure you are fully aware of the procedures surrounding photography and the use of social media both at and away from poolside.
-Details of which can be found on our Photography and Social Media Policy Page.
+Download our Photography and Social Media Policy to find out more.